bridget-basiq/developers/content/API-Reference/4+Routes/mutate-route.md

 ---

 # Create a new route

 As described in the route introduction, the first thing you will need to do is fetch a `route ID`.
 This `route ID` can then be sent to subscribe to [route details](/API-Reference/Routes/query-route-details) and retrieve a polyline and other route data.

 <api-reference-actions example-url="https://examples.chargetrip.com/?id=route" url="https://playground.chargetrip.com/?page=newRoute"></api-reference-actions>

 ## Mutation

 To get a `route ID`, you will need to provide us with EV details and at least a departure location and destination.
 Apart from that you can also support any of the options that are described below.

 ### Support alternative stations along a route

 If you want to request alternative charging stations along a route, you can set the `stationsAlongRouteRadius` property of the route mutation.
 The radius can be set between `500` and `5000` meters.
 This will return all applicable stations within the set radius following the specified powers and standards.

 ### Support stations as waypoint

 You can add a station as a waypoint or as a destination.
 To do this, add `stationId` to `routeRequest.via.properties` or `routeRequest.destination.properties`.

 ### Get additional properties

 Our route destination, origin and stations have an optional `properties` attribute in any of our route queries.
 You can use this to fetch a complete `address`, the current temperature (`temp`) and air `pressure` at that location.

+### Operator ranking

+In your route request, you can add what operators you want to prefer in order of ranking and let us know if there are operators that you wish to exclude.
+We support ten different levels of preference.
+Level 1 is considered the highest level, and level 10 is the lowest.
+It is possible to skip levels or add multiple operators to the same level.
+Every level lowers the preference by 10 percent.
+Prefer your ranking by setting the operator type to preferred or required to make your ranking mandatory.

+If you always prefer and exclude the same operators, we recommend that you add your operator ranking to your client configuration instead.
+The route request will override any client configuration you might have.

 <note display="block">
-You can only query for a preferred operator when it’s been set by a Chargetrip employee.
-You can <cta action='smallchat'>contact us</cta> to do so.
+We do not use onboard chargers of 20 kWh or less.
+If you add a plug of 20 kWh or less to your route request, this plug will be ignored unless there is no plug with a higher power.
 </note>

 <schema name="newRoute" type="Mutation"></schema>